kcbanner/facebook-test-users/Readme.md

     ./cli.py APP_ID APP_SECRET

-  Type '?' at the prompt for a list of commands.
+  Type `?` at the prompt for a list of commands.

 ## API Usage

   The user list is automatically reloaded after any command that could change it.
-Use the `r` command to reload it manually
+Use the `r` command to reload it manually.

 ## License